neeilgupta/LyftLogic/README.md

 Nutrition plans:
 - Are generated and regenerated deterministically
 - Maintain context across versions
-- Never “randomly reshuffle” meals
+- Never "randomly reshuffle" meals

 *(Nutrition editing and persistence are intentionally staged features — see roadmap.)*